karldyson/draft-dyson-primary-zonefile-bootstrap/draft-dyson-primary-zonefile-bootstrap.md

 Are there any considerations around change of ownership that need mentioning or documenting here...?

+14/11 - section added to address this; is there anything else that needs clarifying or covering?

 ### soa Property

 Consideration was given as to whether things like SOA parameters should be individual records, but it seemed unnecessary to break them out and create the additional records.

 Should we permit the property to be made up of multiple TXT records so long as a given parameter is not repeated?

-Should we specify an soa serial format? or an initial soa serial value...?
+Should we specify a SOA serial format? or an initial soa serial value...?
 If not, should we specify in the text, or leave it to the implemention, which may have a default, such as BIND's "serial-update-method"

 Given that it's pretty much expected that the operator is going to start making changes to the zone via dynamic updates, it'd be reasonable to expect them to be able to set those parameters.
 Which does beg the question, do we need to specify soa and nameserver values at all, or just specify that the zone file is or is not to be created, and fill some template default values with the expectation that the operator would immediatly overwrite them with "correct" values...?